Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proofs of Section

 and applying $\limsup_{T\to\infty}\sup_{b\in H_0}$ on both sides, which allows to conclude convergence to zero of the right-hand side, and consequently, of the left-hand side, too.\\

 \textit{Step (iii).} In this case, we consider the test statistic with the supremum taken over $\mathcal{T}_3$ without the non-positive second summand in \eqref{eqp: D1}, i.e. we use

-In the rest of the proof, we will find an upper bound for the right-hand side of this estimate in the limit $\limsup_T \sup_b$.
+The second summand vanishes in the limit $T\to\infty$ uniformly in $b$.
+In the rest of the proof, we will find an upper bound for the first summand in the right-hand side of this estimate in the limit $\limsup_T \sup_b$.
 As a starting point, we make use of the weak limit result of Theorem~\ref{weak_conv} in combination with Remark~\ref{remark_weak_Tc} and get

 where $\delta>0$ is arbitrary.
 In what follows, we determine $\limsup_{\epsilon\searrow 0 }$ of the right-hand side.
 Remember that $\mathcal{T}_3 = \mathcal{T}_3(\epsilon, \epsilon',b)$, where this dependence is usually suppressed for smaller displays.
 The above inequality in \eqref{eqp: D3} can be seen as follows: Abbreviate both suprema by $A_T$ and $A$, respectively, and set for $\delta>0$ the function $g_\delta$ as